NewPythonX-NPX/PyEng/README.md

 ## 🔵 Extra & Community

-> **🔒 Security Note:** If the Discord server owner is not `@horimiya_lover8053`, the server is not affiliated with the official NewPythonX Studios.
+> **🔒 Security Note:** If the Discord server owner user id is not `1236734895577894943`  or `1250418429156917408`, the server is not affiliated with the official NewPythonX Studios.
 Stay safe and only join official links!

 * 💬 [Join the NewPythonX Discord](https://discord.gg/6SvNjbkcAN)
 * 💬 [Join the PyEng Discord](COMING SOON)